 The second paper identifies two genes associated with intracranial volume — the space within the skull occupied by the brain when the brain is fully developed in a person’s lifespan, usually around age 20.

 DeCarli is an internationally renowned pioneer in the field of neuroimaging of the aging brain who has been at the forefront of developing and using quantifiable imaging techniques to define the relationship between structure and function in the healthy aging brain and to characterize the changes associated with vascular and Alzheimer’s dementias.
-He is professor of neurology and director of the UC Davis Alzheimer’s Disease Center and the UC Davis Imaging of Dementia and Aging Laboratory.
+He is a professor of neurology and director of the UC Davis Alzheimer’s Disease Center and the UC Davis Imaging of Dementia and Aging Laboratory.

 Genetic variants of hippocampus study